 Company law requires the directors to prepare financial statements for each financial year.
 Under that law the directors have prepared the financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
 Under company law, the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the company for that period.
-Under the Financial Conduct Authority's Disclosure and Transparency Rules, financial statements are required to be prepared in accordance with international financial reporting standards (IFRSs) adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union.
+Under the Financial Conduct Authority's Disclosure and Transparency Rules, financial statements are required to be prepared in accordance with UK-adopted international accounting standards ("IFRSs").
 In preparing the financial statements, the directors are required to: